UNIRSM Study plan Advertising 2.0

 • the effectiveness of collaboration between group members

-During the exam, a retrospective analysis session can also be held for each group.
+A retrospective analysis session may also be held for each group during the exam.

 The final grade also takes into account attendance and behavior in the classroom.

-Those who always attend, have a number of absences below the admitted 25%, and demonstrate attention, participation and civility in the classroom can be rewarded with 1, 2 or 3 points, rounding up the profit grade.
+Those who always attend, make a number of absences below the allowable 25 percent, and demonstrate in the classroom attention, participation, and civility may be rewarded with 1, 2, or 3 points rounded up in the profit grade.